SIJIEJI/CLNet/README.md

 ## Overview

-This is the PyTorch implementation of the paper [CLNet: Complex Input Lightweight Neural Network designed for Massive MIMO CSI Feedback](https://arxiv.org/abs/2102.07507).
+This is the PyTorch implementation of the paper [CLNet: Complex Input Lightweight Neural Network designed for Massive MIMO CSI Feedback](https://ieeexplore.ieee.org/document/9497358).
-If you feel this repo helpful, please cite our paper (to be appear in IEEE Wireless Communications Letters) :
+If you feel this repo helpful, please cite our paper:

 ```
 @article{ji2021clnet,